CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 between applications.
 These names and their meanings are established by the SIDS.

-Data Type, Dimension, Dimension Values, Data.
+**Data Type, Dimension, Dimension Values, Data**.
 Nodes may or may not contain data.
 For those that do, CGNS specifies a single array whose type (integer, etc.), dimension, and size are recorded in the Data Type, Dimension, and Dimension Value fields, respectively.
 The mapping